Is Your Dog A Good Fit?

 A truly happy dog is a well balanced dog that has fun, knows how to relax. calm itself and respect the others around them.
 Dogs crave direction and benefit from clear boundaries and rules.
 Impulse control is something that needs to be taught, it doesn’t just happen.

-Fear and/or extreme anxiety – As mentioned earlier, it can be normal for some dogs to be a little timid at first when meeting someone new.
+Fear and/or extreme anxiety – As mentioned earlier, it can be normal for some dogs to be a little timid at first when in a new situation or when meeting someone new.
 I like to say they are “cautiously excited”.
 There may be a low tail wag and a bit of uncertainty but in a fairly short period of time they are comfortable and happy to have met new friends and be exploring a new place.
 Dogs that are very fearful (of either dogs or people) are a potential danger to us, themselves and others in a pack situation.

 Resource guarding – Depending on the intensity, ability to “leave it” and what they typically guard, this can be an issue.